piyalidas10/System_Design/Rate_Limiter/README.md

 # Rate Limiter
+A rate limiter lets you control the rate of traffic that your service processes by blocking requests that exceed a set limit during a period of time.
+This is useful beyond just throttling spam in a chat.
+For instance, rate limiting a login form can deter brute force attacks while still allowing a small burst of incorrect guesses.

+API endpoints are also frequently rate-limited to prevent any single user from monopolizing resources.
+Imagine that you want users to only be able to hit an expensive endpoint 100 times per minute.
+You could track hits with a counter that resets every minute.
+Any request after the 100th within that minute gets blocked.
+This is one of the simplest rate-limiting algorithms, called a fixed window limiter, and is a common way to control traffic to a service.

 ## Tutorials
 1. Design Rate Limiter (LLD) - Token Bucket, Fixed & Sliding Window with Thread Safety : https://www.youtube.com/watch?v=7y0KWxaUn-E